LA AXARQUIA - A land of myths, bandits, miguelitos & above all beauty

 The Church of San Isidro dominates the skyline and can be seen from many rooftops.
 It was built after the 1884 earthquake and there is a marble plaque telling the story of this horrendous time when at 9pm on Christmas Day 106 villages were destroyed, 1,253 people were seriously injured and 736 people died.
 All the roads were blocked by snow making help difficult.
 But King Alfonso XII raised 6,456,097 pesetas to repair and rebuild homes and in the new Periana this parish church emerged in the Plaza Alfonso XII

 The Arab bath remains at Vilo were in use until the XIX c and the ruins of Zalia, a Moorish fortress.
 Continue up and through the narrow gap in the mountains to the road of head of the pass known as Boquete de Zafarraya, once an important way station for muleteers and stage coaches.
+In 1983 a jaw and other bones belonging to a Neanderthal were discovered in caves near ZAFARRAYA, which is famous for its ‘boquete’ or ‘hole’ in the mountains on the border of Malaga and Granada provinces.
+The discovery of ZAFARRAYA MAN, as he is known, has helped scientists and archeologists to ascertain that Neanderthals living in Andalucia lived longer than their contemporaries in other parts of Europe.

 THE RAISIN ROUTE takes us through the small villages of Moclinejo, Almachar, El Borge, Cutar, Comares and Totalan with their special charm and clearly Moorish structure and architecture.
 The vines and the “paseros”, the typical frames where the raisin, which are the basic element of the typical grapes.
 Festivals of “verdiales” are often held on the farms in these villages.